-5 El Dorado County Water Agency, El Dorado Irrigation District, Elk Grove Water District, Rancho Murieta Community Services District, City of West Sacramento, and Sacramento Regional County Sanitation District.
+4 El Dorado County Water Agency, El Dorado Irrigation District, Elk Grove Water District, Rancho Murieta Community Services District, City of West Sacramento, and Sacramento Regional County Sanitation District.

-The DPTF held a formation meeting on May 11, 2016.
-This meeting served to refine the purpose, goals, and objectives for the RDCP; confirm roles and responsibilities; discuss potential constraints for planning purposes; agree on protocols for communications and interactions with elected officials and other organizations/agencies that may be become involved in this process; and agree on the outlined RDCP schedule and milestones.
-The Planning Leads invited the 12 water agencies in the NAB (representing M&I and agricultural water suppliers in the region), the Sacramento Water Forum (a key representative of the environmental interest for water), DWR (a key State agency involved in water), and Reclamation (a key interest in the region and beyond).
+Planning Leads invited the 12 water agencies in the NAB (representing municipal and industrial (M&I) and agricultural water suppliers in the region), the Sacramento Water Forum (a key representative of the environmental interest for water), DWR (a key State agency involved in water), and Reclamation to participate on the DPTF.
+A list of the agencies that participated in meetings of the DPTF is shown in Table 1-1.